nebucaz/chepy-mcp/README.md

 - The `bake` tool will automatically detect if the output is text or binary and encode binary as base64.
 - For a list of valid operations and their parameters, see the `resource://chepy_operations` resource.
 - Only the `bake` tool and the Chepy operations resource are exposed for maximum flexibility and maintainability.
+- The pipeline format is fully compatible with Chepy's own recipe serialization and CLI tools.

 ## License